syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 table.ApplyStyle(BuiltinTableStyle.LightShading)

-'Enable special formatting for banded columns of the table
+'Enables special formatting for banded columns of the table

 table.ApplyStyleForBandedColumns = True

-'Enable special formatting for banded rows of the table
+'Enables special formatting for banded rows of the table

 table.ApplyStyleForBandedRows = True

-'Disable special formatting for first column of the table
+'Disables special formatting for first column of the table

 table.ApplyStyleForFirstColumn = False

-'Enable special formatting for header row of the table
+'Enables special formatting for header row of the table

 table.ApplyStyleForHeaderRow = True

-'Enable special formatting for last column of the table
+'Enables special formatting for last column of the table

 table.ApplyStyleForLastColumn = True

-'Disable special formatting for last row of the table
+'Disables special formatting for last row of the table

 table.ApplyStyleForLastRow = False